jinghuazhao/Caprion/README.md

 ## PCA-autoencoder (AE) comparison

-The example compares performances of PCA and AE for dimension reduction, which is adapted from https://www.r-bloggers.com/pca-vs-autoencoders-for-dimensionality-reduction/ and shown in [pca_ae_test.pdf](pca_ae_test.pdf) and
+The example compares performances of PCA and AE for dimension reduction, as adapted from https://www.r-bloggers.com/pca-vs-autoencoders-for-dimensionality-reduction/ and shown in [pca_ae_test.pdf](pca_ae_test.pdf) and
 [pca_ae_test.html](pca_ae_test.html), so that